UPDATED: MARCH 15, 2023 | 3 MIN READ

 Best Louisiana Home Insurance Companies

-The best homeowners insurance company is a mix of great coverage options, cheap rates, and excellent customer service.
+The best homeowners and renters insurance company is a mix of great coverage options, cheap rates, and excellent customer service.
 After researching thousands of choices of Louisiana home insurance, we found the best options for you.
 Typical homeowners insurance in Louisiana could roughly cost as low as $682 a year, but it’s not always best to go with the cheapest rate.

 Best Value Louisiana Home Insurance Company

 UPC and United P&C offer the cheapest homeowners insurance in Louisiana, with an average price of $682.
 UPC charges more than 50% less than other companies in the state.
 It’s standard coverage, but it offers a lot of discounts.

 Louisiana Home Insurance Company With the Best Customer Service